 The Print Version is designed to be printed and stapled or coil bound.
 This is for people that like to carry a physical copy of a book around with them.
 This is admittedly my preferred approach, as I still like the feeling of pen/paper when doing workbooks such as this.

 The Digital Version is a pdf file where sections can be completed within a standard pdf program and then saved.
 This is for people who would much rather that the workbook live on a digital device like a tablet or laptop.

-Print copies are now available also!
-Ask your counsellor or email me directly (email@example.com) or visit us on Level 3 of the Student Centre, to get one from the handout wall.
+Pre printed copies are sometimes available also!
+Ask your counsellor or visit us on Level 3 of the Student Centre.

 A quick note about those who get the book but don’t start it